nitin27may/mean-docker/README.md

 | **loadbalancer** | [load balancer using **nginx**](https://github.com/nitin27may/mean-docker/tree/master/loadbalancer) |
 | **mongo** | [mongo db image setup](https://github.com/nitin27may/mean-docker/tree/master/mongo) |

-## About Project
+## Project Details
-The web application presented here is uncomplicated yet functional.
-It features a user registration and login page that are fully operational, as well as a comprehensive demonstration of **CRUD** (Create, Read, Update, Delete) functionality that incorporates Angular Routing and examples of REST API usage with Express.js.
-Additionally, the REST services are safeguarded by implementing **JWT** (JSON Web Tokens) for enhanced security.
+This application features user registration, login, and a full CRUD (Create, Read, Update, Delete) example with Angular Routing and REST API samples using Express.js.
+REST services are secured using JWT (JSON Web Tokens).

-### Built With
+### Technologies Used
 #### Angular (17.0.3)
 The frontend of this project is built with Angular, which is represented by the "A" in MEAN stack.
 To enable Server Side Rendering (SSR), we opted to use the Node.js Alpine image instead of a lightweight Docker image like Nginx to run the Angular application.